Skip to main content

 • Shoshana Verton-Shaw

-Shoshana graduated from the Veterinary Technology program at University of Guelph, Ridgetown Campus with honours and as the recipient of the Award for Proficiency in Canine and Feline Nutrition.
+Shoshana graduated from the Veterinary Technology program at University of Guelph, Ridgetown Campus with honors and as the recipient of the Award for Proficiency in Canine and Feline Nutrition in 2007.
 She became the first Registered Veterinary Technician in Ontario to achieve her Veterinary Technician Specialty in Nutrition in 2015 and has been active with the Academy of Veterinary Nutrition Technicians since.
-Shoshana enjoys sharing and igniting a passion for veterinary nutrition in her peers, with a special interest in canine and feline obesity management and performance dog nutrition.
-Along with her dogs, Kinetic, Radon and Iron, Shoshana is an active member of the German Shepherd Schutzhund Club of Canada, T.O.P.
-Working Dog Club, and the Kitchener-Waterloo German Shepherd Club.
+In 2024, furthering her dedication to scientific advancements in veterinary medicine, Shoshana successfully achieved her Registered

 Read more